denwarenjii/gentoo-install/install.md

 >   An initial RAM filesystem must be built with support for decrypting and mounting the root partition.
 >   If a bootloader is being used, it must be configured and installed on unencrypted volumes.

+We will get back to this later when we install dracut and rEFInd.

 ## Applying a filesystem